baictg52-hue/NeuroQuantis-1/PhaseCoherence/README.md

 Print(f"📊 Enhance feature length Shape: {enhanced_embedding.shape}")

-Please use this kind of code carefully. 🔮 PhaseCoherence, a bridge to neural quantum networks (NQN), although it is currently running on the classic CUDA computing power, its operator design realises 1:1 native physical mapping with quantum computers (QPU): phase_angl in the matrix Es is completely equivalent to the rotation arc of the programmable quantum phase shift gates in quantum computers.
+🔮 PhaseCoherence, a bridge to neural quantum networks (NQN), although it is currently running on the classic CUDA computing power, its operator design realises 1:1 native physical mapping with quantum computers (QPU): phase_angl in the matrix Es is completely equivalent to the rotation arc of the programmable quantum phase shift gates in quantum computers.
 The torch.sum() thread synchronisation overhead on the classic GPU is expressed as spontaneous physical interference behaviour between photons or superconducting quantum bits in real quantum computers, and its physical calculation time is absolute 0.
 This project aims to provide global AI developers with a complete engineering transition scheme for training and fine-tuning future quantum neural networks on classic hardware when the NISQ (noisy medium-sized quantum) era comes.